 - They are not hungry. → They aren’t hungry.

-Important: In spoken English, contractions are preferred.
+Important: In spoken ESL, contractions are preferred.
 Teach both forms, but prioritise the contracted version for natural conversation.

 Games & Activities to Practice “To Be” (No Worksheets Needed!)